 Welcome to my author page

-But the big story is a survey of the American fire scene since 1960.
-Briefly, the project envisions two complementary products.
-Between Two Fires will craft a grand narrative of America's great cultural revolution on fire, while To the Last Smoke will provide color commentary through suites of essays on various themes and regional reconnaissances.
+Begin with the big story, a survey of the American fire scene since 1960.
+Briefly, the project pivots on two complementary products.
+Between Two Fires tells the grand narrative of America's great cultural revolution on fire, while To the Last Smoke provides color commentary through suites of essays on various themes and regional reconnaissances.
 After years of studying fire around the world, I'm having to relearn the details of my own country.
 For particulars, see the project website.
-Regional suites to date include Florida, California, the Northern Rockies, Great Plains (with a special section on Texas), and the Southwest.
-Between Two Fires is written and in search of a publisher.
-To the Last Smoke lacks half of the Southwest essays, and few other strays from elsewhere, but is mostly written.
-I'll spend the coming months working both toward publication.
+Regional suites to date include Florida, California, the Northern Rockies, Great Plains, and the Southwest with another four surveys planned.
+If I can write them, the University of Arizona Press will publish them.